-.
-No. EXPECTED ANSWER / VALUE POINTS Marks SECTION-A Short Answer-type Questions 3×4=12 1.
-How has the art helped in keeping alive the memory of Rani of Jhansi?
+Q. No. • EXPECTED ANSWER / VALUE POINTS

+SECTION-A Short Answer-type Questions

+1. How has the art helped in keeping alive the memory of Rani of Jhansi?
+3

 Explain?

-3 (i) The Rani of Jhansi was presented as a heroic figure leading the country into battle, rousing the people to righteous indignation against oppressive imperial rule. (ii) Heroic poems were written about the valour of the queen who, with a sword in one hand and the reins of her horse in the other, fought for the freedom of her motherland. (iii) Rani of Jhansi was represented as a masculine figure chasing the enemy, slaying British soldiers and valiantly fighting till her last. (iv) Children in many parts of India grow up reading the lines of Subhadra Kumari Chauhan: "Khoob lari mardani woh to Jhansi wali rani thi". (v) In popular prints, Rani Lakshmi Bai is usually portrayed in battle armour, with a sword in hand and riding a horse-a symbol of the determination to resist injustice and alien rule. (vi) Any other relevant point.
+(i) The Rani of Jhansi was presented as a heroic figure leading the country into battle, rousing the people to righteous indignation against oppressive imperial rule. (ii) Heroic poems were written about the valour of the queen who, with a sword in one hand and the rains of her heres in the other, fought for

+sword in one hand and the reins of her horse in the other, fought for the freedom of her motherland.

+(iii) Rani of Jhansi was represented as a masculine figure chasing the enemy, slaying British soldiers and valiantly fighting till her last.

+(iv) Children in many parts of India grow up reading the lines of Subhadra Kumari Chauhan : "Khoob lari mardani woh to Jhansi wali rani thi" .

+(v) In popular prints, Rani Lakshmi Bai is usually portrayed in battle armour, with a sword in hand and riding a horse-a symbol of the determination to resist injustice and alien rule.

+(vi) Any other relevant point.

 Any three points to be explained.
-PG-313 2. (a) Explain the reasons of initiating the Non-Cooperation Movement by Gandhiji.
-3 (i) During World War I Britishers had instituted censorship of the press and permitted detention without trial. (ii) Economic hardships due to World War I, growing dissatisfaction among people. (iii) Rowlatt Act-(discriminatory Law.) (iv) Jallianwala Bagh Massacre (v) Khilafat Movement. (vi) Nagpur and Calcutta Sessions of Congress - resolution for the non- cooperation movement. (vii) Resentment against the Govt. of India act 1919 Any other relevant point.
-A war there are into the language of the second size of Any three points to be explained PG-349
+PG-313

+2. (a) Explain the reasons of initiating the Non-Cooperation Movement by

+Gandhiji.
+3

+( i ) During World War I Britishers had instituted censorship of the press

+and permitted detention without trial.

+(ii) Economic hardships due to World War I, growing dissatisfaction

+among people.

+( iii ) Rowlatt Act-(discriminatory Law.)

+(iv) Jallianwala Bagh Massacre

+(v) Khilafat Movement.

+( vi ) Nagpur and Calcutta Sessions of Congress - resolution for the non-cooperation movement.

+(vii) Resentment against the Govt. of India act 1919

+Any other relevant point.

+Any three points to be explained PG-349

-Or (b) Explain the reasons that led to the Civil Disobedience Movement of 1930.
-3 (i) In 1928 an all India campaign to oppose Simon commission. (ii) Lahore Session of Congress. (iii) Demand for 'Poorna Swaraj' (iv) 1929 Economic depression on Indian economy and unrest among Indians. (v) Failure of the Simon Commission and the death of Lala Lajpat Rai while protesting against the Commission. (vi) Salt law- State monopoly over salt. (vii) Nationalist feelings among Indians. (viii) Any three points to be explained.
+Or (b) Explain the reasons that led to the Civil Disobedience Movement of 3 1930. ( i ) In 1928 an all India campaign to oppose Simon commission. ( ii ) Lahore Session of Congress. ( iii ) Demand for 'Poorna Swaraj' ( iv ) 1929 Economic depression on Indian economy and unrest among Indians. (v) Failure of the Simon Commission and the death of Lala Lajpat Rai (vi) Salt law- State monopoly over salt. (vii) Nationalist feelings among Indians.(viii) Any three points to be explained.
+PG-355 (viii) Any three points to be explained.
 PG-355 3.
 Examine the role of GB Pant on the unified nation in the Constituent Assembly.
-3 (i) He gave emphasis on political unity and strong nation. (ii) Every individual to be moulded into a citizen of state. (iii) Each group had to be assimilated within the nation. (iv) Citizens had to offer their loyalties' to the state. (v) Communities to be recognised as cultural entities and assure cultural rights. (vi) Members of all communities had to act as equal members of one state. (vii) There should not be any divided loyalties'. (viii) Citizens are important as they are the base of the social pyramid. (ix) He was against the separate electorate system. (x) He wanted India to be a strong nation. (xi) Any other relevant point.
+3 ( i ) He gave emphasis on political unity and strong nation. (ii) Every individual to be moulded into a citizen of state. (iii) Each group had to be assimilated within the nation. (iv) Citizens had to offer their loyalties' to the state. (v) Communities to be recognised as cultural entities and assure cultural rights. ( vi ) Members of all communities had to act as equal members of one state. (vii) There should not be any divided loyalties'. (viii) Citizens are important as they are the base of the social pyramid. (ix) He was against the separate electorate system. (x) He wanted India to be a strong nation. ( xi ) Any other relevant point.
 Any three points to be described PG- 418, 419 4.
 Why did British introduce the Permanent Settlement in Bengal?
-Explain.
-3 (i) British officials hoped to resolve the problems they had been facing since the conquest of Bengal. (ii) In 1770's Rural economy of Bengal was in crises due to recurring famines. (iii) Officials felt that agriculture, trade and the revenue resources of the State could all be developed by encouraging investment in agriculture. (iv) They wanted to fix the rates of revenue demand permanently.
+Explain. ( i ) British officials hoped to resolve the problems they had been facing since the conquest of Bengal. ( ii ) In 1770's Rural economy of Bengal was in crises due to recurring famines. (iii) Officials felt that agriculture, trade and the revenue resources of the State could all be developed by encouraging investment in agriculture. (iv) They wanted to fix the rates of revenue demand permanently.